 - Affect is what shows on your face and your body in terms of posture.
 It affects mood and mood affects thinking and body reactions.
 The relationship is cyclical and complex.

 - Trying to fix or get rid of an emotion with thinking traps us in the emotion.

 - Experiencing the emotion generally allows it to pass.

 - Examining the thought alone for error misses the complexity of the interaction between the mind and body.

-- We tend to depend on rational thinking to solve most problems in living leaving little acceptance for emotion, all of our sense perceptions and behavior as influences.
+- We tend to depend on rational thinking to solve most problems in living.
+This leaves little acceptance for emotion, all of our sense perceptions and behavior as influences.

-- We can over time learn to be present with things as they are not as we want them to be.
+- We can, over time, learn to be present with things as they are, not as we want them to be.
 We all have the ability to be with the whole of our experience of being just as we are.
-This does not mean being complacent it means being fully alive in each moment.
+This does not mean being complacent, though.
+It means being fully alive in each moment.